EDIorg/EMLassemblyline/documentation/instructions.md

 ## Import templates
 [back to top](#contents)

-Run the function `import_templates` in the RStudio Console to populate the directory with metadata templates for you to complete.
+Run the function `import_templates` in the RStudio Console to populate the working directory with metadata templates for you to complete.
 You will need to supply a few arguments to this function:

 1. **path** A path to your dataset working directory.
 2. **license** The license for your dataset ("CC0" or "CCBY").